 - Dot’s butterscotch brownies (page 251)

 Unfortunately it’s not available on Amazon, other than in the used book section.
-However, you can purchase brand new copies directly from the JLA.
-It is worth adding this into your collection, trust me!
+However, you can purchase brand new copies directly from the JLA or you might be able to snag it on Amazon.
+It’s worth adding this into your collection, trust me!

 Once you fall in love with Tea Time, there are others in the series to enjoy too.
 The Second Round and Par 3 Tea Time at the Masters are also worth purchasing.